Request Tax Transcript

 HOW TO REQUEST A TAX TRANSCRIPT FROM THE IRS

-Tax filers can request a transcript of their 2013 tax return, free of charge, from the IRS in one of three ways.
+Tax filers can request a transcript of their 2013 tax return, free of charge, from the IRS in one of two ways.

 Available at www.irs.gov